Skip to main content

 Build a simple routine: quick morning rinse, pat dry, and a midday check if you sweat or sit for long periods.
 If hair tends to collect, discuss depilatory creams or other options with your clinician.

-- These small steps, done every day, can make living pilonidal sinus management a little bit easier.
+These small steps, done every day, can make living with pilonidal sinus management a little bit easier.

 Simple shifts in how you sit and move make a big difference for comfort around the coccyx.
 Reduce direct pressure, change positions often, and choose softer seats when you can.
 Small steps protect the sensitive area and lower irritation across the day.